Molo Church: History

 Molo Church was constructed in 1831 under Fray Pablo Montaño.
 Originally made of tabique pampango with a chalk roof.
 Plans for a concrete structure were drawn up in 1866, approved by Bishop Mariano Cuartero in 1869, and completed in 1888 by Fray Agapito Buenaflor under Don Jose Manuel Locsin's supervision.
 In honor of Saint Anne, the church is known as a feminist church because of its two rows of sixteen female saints on both sides of the altar.

 Molo Church was visited by Dr. Jose Rizal on August 4, 1886, because of its biblical paintings, which can no longer be seen in the church.

 It served as an evacuation center for civilians during World War II.
 The church was damaged and one tower was destroyed on March 18, 1945, during the liberation of the Philippines from Japan.
 The church was later repaired by Rev. Manuel Alba with the help of the congregation.

 The church was declared a national landmark by the National Historical Institute in 1992 through the representation of Sir Knight Rex S. Salvilla.
 It is the only Gothic church in the country outside of Metro Manila.

 Architecture

 The façade of the church is made of rough stone that highlights the Gothic-Renaissance Revival elements seen in the structure, with its two towers that have numerous spires and pointed arches.
 The church has three naves with sixteen statues of female saints inside.
-These saints are Saint Marcella, Saint Apollonia, Saint Genevieve, Saint Isabelle, Saint Felicity, Saint Agnes, Saint Monica, Saint Magdalene, Saint Juliana, Saint Lucy, Saint Rose, Saint Teresa, Saint Clare, Saint Cecilia, Saint Margaret, and Saint Martha.
+These saints are St. Juliana of Nicomedia, St. Marcella, St. Lucy, St. Apollonia, St. Genevieve, St. Rose of Lima, St. Elizabeth of Hungary, St. Teresa of Ávila, St. Clare of Assisi, St. Monica, St. Cecilia, St. Felicity of Rome, St. Agnes of Rome, St. Margaret of Antioch, St. Martha of Bethany and St. Mary Magdalene.

 The church has four wooden side altars and a single high altar.
 It also features two decorated wooden pulpits.
 The church's patroness, Saint Anne, is housed in the reredos at the high altar, along with statues of the Blessed Virgin and the Holy Trinity.